bolven08/-PROTOTYPE-rtx-remix-plugin/README.md

 ## Installation

 1. Download archive `[PROTOTYPE] RTX Remix Compatibility` from [Releases](../../releases)
+2. In the `save` folder, drag and drop the files to the following path: `C:\Users\Your username\Documents\Prototype`
-2. In the archive from the `files` folder, drag the files to the game folder next to `prototypef.exe`
+3. In the archive from the `files` folder, drag the files to the game folder next to `prototypef.exe`

 ---